vuralcanasal/GitNotes/07_GitHub.md

 - Open source projects
 - Exposure

+Public repositories can be seen by anyone.

+Private repositories can be seen by only owner and people granted access.

 ## Cloning
 You can clone a remote repository.
 When cloning a repository, you need to be sure that you are not inside of a repository.
 `git clone <repository-url>`